clhenrick/thesis-blog/_posts/2014-11-17-conceptual-mod-prototype.md

 - Finish designing the "take action" part of the website.
 - User test and submit to various community groups such as NWB, Prospect Park East Network, MTOPP, etc. for feedback.
 - Buy the domain name AmIRentStabilized.nyc and host the app online.
 This will be accomplished using GitHub's free web hosting.
+- One person suggested adding an option to determine if the building has been registered with DHCR, if it hasn't and the building is likely rent stabilized the user could be notified of this.